GryBsh/NabuNetSim/README.md

 ## Whats New(ish)

-- > **IF YOU ARE ON A VERSION BEFORE 0.9.8: BACKUP YOUR CONFIG FILES** and drop in the one from the current version.
-Then apply your customizations.
 - > NAPA Package support, content is now provided as NAPA packages, so they can be updated seperately.
 ![Package Storage](./Assets/storage.png)
     Content from packages is symlinked into storage by default, but files users will alter are copied, to avoid clobbering.